clarkphp/fio-php-sdk/CONTRIBUTING.md

 ## Release Branches

+This package follows semantic versioning; the way version numbers change convey developer-centric meaning about what has been modified from one version to the next.

+Given a version number MAJOR.MINOR.PATCH

+- the PATCH version increments upon the release of backwards *compatible* bug fixes
+- the MINOR version increments upon the release of new, backwards *compatible*, functionality (no breaks to the API)
+- the MAJOR version increments upon the release of backwards *incompatible* API changes
+- Additional labels (e.g., alpha, beta, rc.1) for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.

+See https://semver.org/ for more details.

-This package follows [semantic versioning](https://semver.org/) Remaining content of this section TBD.
+Remaining content of this section TBD.

 ## Recommended Workflow for Contributions